k8s-dev/k8s-dev.github.io/content/posts/cert.md

 ---
-title: "Completed 3 months at Amazon"
+title: "A quarter has gone by at Amazon"
 description: "...and earned my *First* AWS Certificate!!"
 date: 2020-10-17T07:12:05+05:30
 tags: ["certificate","amazon","aws"]